j19sch/j19sch.github.io/posts/clojure/2023/clj-12-core-concepts-of-functional-programming-with-peg-thing.md

     - avoided through immutable data, no need for `board` and `board2`, just functions calling functions, so no `main` in that sense fron which everything branches AND returns (imperative programming)

-> In computer science, functional programming is a programming paradigm where programs are constructed by applying and composing functions.
-It is a declarative programming paradigm in which function definitions are trees of expressions that map values to other values, rather than a sequence of imperative statements which update the running state of the program. - https://en.wikipedia.org/wiki/Functional_programming

 or is it declaritive? or a specific kind of imperative, i.e. functional, i.e. function trees